Slow Cooker Beef Pie Recipe

 • 2 bay leaves

-• 4 sprigs thyme (plus a little extra to sprinkle on top of the finished pie)
+• 4 thyme sprigs (plus a little extra to sprinkle on top of the finished pie)

-• 2 cups beef stock
+• 2 cups (500 ml) beef stock

-• 1 tbsp corn flour
+• 1 tbsp cornflour (cornstarch)

 • 2 sheets puff pastry, partially thawed